zsparal/api-documentation/source/orders/status-changes.rst

 Paid
 ^^^^
 If a payment method does not support authorizations, the payment will be paid immediately when the order is created.
-You can create shipments for these orders just like in the *authorized* flow, but it won't have any effect on the payment.
+You can create shipments for these orders just like in the *authorized* flow, but it will not have any effect on the payment.

 Possible statuses for orders
 ----------------------------